pippinbarr/chesses/process/to-do.md

 - ~~Handle issue of castling with a non-rook!~~
 - ~~__MAYBE FIXED VIA INPUT?__ Shitty bugs?~~

+- Not detecting checkmate when side gets a piece that can capture the king (prior to moving it)

 ## EVERYONE

 - ~~What happens if a pawn is generated on the top rank (convert to a queen I suppose)~~